BirchBoy/BirchTF2twitchBot/README.md

   - Access Token: Go to https://twitchtokengenerator.com/ and follow their instructions on how to generate your access token.
 If you would like to use a more secure method, there are alternative methods. **Never give this to anyone!**

 - Config File: Run Bot.py once to generate config.cfg
-  - Under [Twitch Information], replace USERNAME in the quotation marks with your username in lowercase.
-It should look like this, ```username = "burchburch"```.
+  - Under [Twitch Information], replace USERNAME with your username in lowercase.
+It should look like this, `username = burchburch`.
-  - Replace TOKEN with your access token in the same way as your username. ```access_token = "wadawdfoiesfuiehfisuohefpp309j"```.
+  - Replace TOKEN with your access token in the same way as your username. `access_token = wadawdfoiesfuiehfisuohefpp309j`.
 Don't use this.
 It is not a real token.

 - Launch Options: There should be a file called rcon.cfg copy the section of the file that it tells you to into source games launch options.
 - Then put rcon.cfg into `Team Fortress 2/tf/cfg`